robot-education/robot-handbook/website/design/feature_dialogs/feature_dialogs.md

 ## Troubleshooting Features

 When Features are in an invalid state, they will turn red in the Feature tree.
-When a feature is in this state, an error message will be made available.
+When a feature is in this state, an error message can be viewed by hovering over the feature name in both the feature dialog and the feature tree.

 <!-- Screenshots of hovering over the error message in the tooltip/feature dialog -->

-Some features will also display banner messages, mark specific parameters in red, and show various error geometry while they are open.
+Some features will also display error messages as banners, mark invalid parameters in red, and/or show various error geometry while they are open.

 For example, the Hole tool will show the holes it is attempting to cut when one or more Sketch points are selected and the Merge scope is empty.